 - spray the 3M bonding adhesive on the bottom of the pump and on the bottom of the reservoir where both were previously scuffed with sandpaper and let sit for a minute or two

 - press the pump down firmly onto the floor of there reservoir and let set to dry for about 20 minutes – it may help to place something on top of the pump to keep it flush with the reservoir bottom while the bonding adhesive dries

-3b) pull the tubing and wiring through the reservoir drill holes
+3b) pull the clear tubing and wiring through the reservoir drill holes

 - first pull the 3/8″ outer diameter tubing through the previously drilled 3/8″ hole to the outside of the water reservoir